hanabi/hanabi.github.io/Reference.md

   * Alice discards a red 3.
   * Bob does not have any clued cards in his hand.
   * Bob looks at Cathy's hand and does not see the red 3.
 Thus, he knows that he has it.
   * Bob marks his *Finesse Position* card as red 3.
-Bob does not have anything else to do, so he discards his chop card.
+For now, Bob does not have anything else to do, so he discards his chop card.
 * *Baton Discards* are mostly useful for two main reasons:
   1) To better satisfy *Team Distribution Principle*.
 It makes sense to transfer a card out of a locked / almost locked hand to a player with an "empty" hand or a hand that only has one card clued in it.
   2) You want to protect your own chop.
 If you discard your chop, the team could be losing some high-value one-away from playable card.
 But if you transfer a card to someone else, it gives you something "safe" to do.